 The back is a symbol of rejection, of turning ones back on the viewer, of looking away, but it also represents looking in the same direction as the viewer, looking at the same thing, in the distance.

-The back for beasts of burden carries the material weight of the world, but for humans, the back carries the weight of the worry, the stress, the pressure, the fear, the grief, and its physiogomy tells the tale tail of the persons life.
+The back for beasts of burden carries the material weight of the world, but for humans, the back carries the weight of the worry, the stress, the pressure, the fear, the grief, and its physiognomy tells the tale tail of the persons life.

 And the back can symbolize the shadow as Jung observed,